agrocholski/locu-sdk-for-net/samples/windows-phone-8/SingleVenue/README.md

-Single Venue Sample App for Windows Phone 8
+Single Venue App for Windows Phone 8
 ================

 The single venue sample app for Windows Phone 8 shows you how to use the Locu SDK for .NET to display information for a single venue.